XoriusHourz/Games/README.md

 If you would like a game added, email me.
 If you have any issues, email me.

 !
 IMPORTANT !
-ALL GAMES MUST BE DOWNLOADED OR THEY WILL NOT BE PLAYABLE !
-IMPORTANT !
+ALL GAMES MUST BE DOWNLOADED OR THEY WILL NOT BE PLAYABLE!